 But all good things shall come to pass and so it was with Tarik and the limitless expanse he called his backyard.
 Eventually neighbors did come a calling, lured by tales of the strange hermit inhabiting the lagoon’s shores.
 After years reflecting on his failings on Fanar, Tarik was willing to give humanity another turn at bat.
-Testing new social skills honed to near perfection in the virtual isolation of the lagoon, he welcomed his visitors with open arms and a seriously toned down attitude.
+Testing new social skills honed in the virtual isolation of the lagoon, he welcomed his visitors with open arms and a seriously toned down attitude.
 Imagine his joy when they didn’t turn tail and run.

 Based on these limited successes with the local transients, Tarik decided he was ready to hit the big time.
 In the year 450 RT, after four thousand years on Tyrnavalle, he moved out of the sticks to give Renk, the greatest city on the sub-continent (Halitai had fallen thirty-two years earlier), a try.